Headshot

 Working Papers

-The Gig Economy and Crime in Brazil [SSRN]
+The Gig Economy and Crime [SSRN]

 Female Labor Productivity Reduces Domestic Violence: Evidence from Peru [SRRN]